Geography of Sydney: Topography

+The topography of south-western Sydney (the Cumberland Plain), with its urban tree canopy.

+Greater Sydney's boundaries stretch 80 kilometres (50 mi) from Palm Beach in the north to the Royal National Park in the south, and 80 kilometres (50 mi) from Bondi Beach in the east to the Blue Mountains in the west.
 The extensive area covered by urban Sydney is formally divided into more than 650 suburbs for addressing and postal purposes, and administered as 38 local government areas.
 The City of Sydney itself covers a fairly small area comprising the central business district and its neighbouring inner-city suburbs.
 The 151st meridian east passes through the western suburbs of Granville and Revesby, among others.
 The suburbs to the west of those lie on the eastern end of the 150th meridian, which is a line that passes through the Russian city of Magadan in the Northern Hemisphere.

 The Sydney central business district (CBD) extends southwards for about 2 km from Sydney Cove, the point of the first European settlement.
 The west side is bounded by Darling Harbour, a popular tourist and nightlife precinct while Central station marks the southern end of the CBD.
 George Street serves as the Sydney CBD's main north–south thoroughfare.
 The oldest parts of the city are located in the flat areas south of the harbour; the North Shore was slower to develop because of its hilly topography, and was mostly a quiet backwater until the Sydney Harbour Bridge was opened in 1932, linking it to the rest of the city, with the suburbs surrounding the northern entrance to said bridge effectively developing North Sydney into a second central business district.